decentraland/auth-go/README.md

 ## Credentials generation

-This type of credential require the intervention of a third party (authentication server) in order to authenticate the user against a service provider
+This requires the intervention of a third party (authentication server) in order to authenticate the user against a service provider

 ```go
 import "github.com/decentraland/auth-go/pkg/ephemeral"